sabbir-d/os-config/README.md

 ## Install windows terminal

-1. download windows terminal from <a href="https://www.microsoft.com/store/apps/9n0dx20hk701" target="_blank">MS store</a>
+1. download windows terminal from <a href="https://www.microsoft.com/store/apps/9n0dx20hk701" target="_blank">MS store</a> on windows 10 (windows 11 have this terminal by default)
 2. to setup git bash in windows terminal follow the steps below :
 	-  open windows terminal and go to settings
 	- click add new profile
 	- click new empty profile
 	- change the name to **gitbash** or **bash** upon ur like
 	- replace the command line url with gitbash url
 	>`C:\Program Files\Git\bin\bash.exe`
 	- choose custom icon or use default gitbsh icon from this location
-> `C:\Program Files\Git\mingw64\share\git\git-for-windows.ico`
+	>`C:\Program Files\Git\mingw64\share\git\git-for-windows.ico`
 	- go startup tab and choose gitbash as default profile
+---
 ## Install postman

 - [postman for desktop](https://dl.pstmn.io/download/latest/win64)

+---

 ## Install node